Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

-Here we have to add that the cuprate superconductivity is not a phenomenon related to a single compound in which the game of parameters can lead to some strange properties.
-We have many CuO$_2$ plane compounds and definitely the cuprate high-$T_c$ superconductivity must be created by some intensive interaction omnipresent for all transition ions.
-Intensive interaction cannot exist in condensed matter not to be observed in many other physical systems.
-Actually Zener introduces $s$-$d$ exchange before the BCS work, and Kondo concludes that the kinetics of the normal metallic phase demonstrate that exchange amplitude can have antiferromagnetic sign.
-Incorporation of the Kondo interaction in the BCS scheme finally leads that $J_{sd}$ is equivalent to some negative-$U$-Hubbard model, but with some important byproduct: the analytical formula for the $d$-wave gap anisotropy.
-Recently the development of physics of cuprates, doped bismutates and iron based systems induced many contemporary theoretical works on extended Hubbard model with pair hopping~\cite{Kapcia:12} and local electron pairing~\cite{Kapcia:13}; see also the references therein.
+In the present study, we advance that cuprate superconductivity is not a phenomenon related to a single compound whose various parameters can lead to strange properties.
+We have several CuO$_2$ plane compounds and definitely the high-$T_c$ cuprate superconductivity should be induced by an intensive interaction omnipresent for all transition metal ions.
+Actually, Zener introduced the $s$-$d$ exchange long before the BCS theory, and Kondo concluded that to treat correctly the kinetics of the normal metallic phase demonstrates that exchange amplitude must be antiferromagnetic.
+Incorporating the Kondo interaction in the BCS scheme shows that $J_{sd}$ is equivalent to a negative-$U$-Hubbard model, but with an important byproduct: \textit{the analytical formula for the $d$-wave gap anisotropy}.
+Recently the development of physics of cuprates, doped bismutates and iron-based systems boosted many contemporary theoretical works on the extended Hubbard model with pair hopping~\cite{Kapcia:12} and local electron pairing~\cite{Kapcia:13}.